melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 **Answer**: Bourne-Again shell script text executable

-The "Bource-Again shell" is more commonly known as BASH.
+The "Bourne-Again shell" is more commonly known as BASH.
 The *file* command is telling us that sleepy is (probably) a shell script written in the language of BASH.

 The file command uses various heuristics to guess the "type" of a file.
 If you want to know how it works